vcz-fr/Website/index.md

 while solving some of the most challenging issues of today.

 I highly value the people around me and their time and strive to make myself replaceable or useless.
-My satisfaction comes from when my customers are delighted by the work and when they gain in autonomy and technical knowledge.
+My satisfaction comes from when my customers are delighted by the work and when they gain in autonomy and technical know-how.

-Apart from that, I spend time tweaking infrastructure, internal platforms, sharing knowledge with peers and maintainers and organizing our technological ecosystem including introducing tools and services and scouting for ideas that matter.
+Apart from that I spend time tweaking infrastructure, internal platforms, sharing with peers and organizing our ecosystems including introducing tools and services and scouting for ideas that matter.

-When I am not behind my desk, I read from [Hacker News](https://news.ycombinator.com/){:rel="nofollow"}, join tech meetups, share my [meetup notes](https://github.com/vcz-fr/meetup-notes){:rel="nofollow"}, explore ideas and enjoy my time!
+When I am not behind my desk, I read from [Hacker News](https://news.ycombinator.com/){:rel="nofollow"}, join tech meetups, share my [notes](https://github.com/vcz-fr/meetup-notes){:rel="nofollow"}, explore ideas and enjoy my time!

 ***

-I currently work as a **Senior Cloud & DevOps Engineer** at [**Gekko Part of Accenture**](https://www.gekko.fr){:rel="nofollow"}.
+My experiences include:

-I specialize in serverless architectures, DevOps philosophy and web engineering with some content creation here and there.
-All of that with AWS.
-My customers choose me for my development background, whih is quite rare in Cloud-centric companies.
+- **Senior Cloud & DevOps Engineer** at [**Gekko Part of Accenture**](https://www.gekko.fr){:rel="nofollow"}.
+I specialized in Serverless architectures, DevOps philosophy and web engineering.
+My customers chose me for my development background, which is infrequent in Cloud-centric companies.

-Before that, I was in [**Moonda**](https://moonda.com/){:rel="nofollow"} as a Fullstack Developer.
-It is a web agency based in Bordeaux using [eZPublish](https://ez.no/){:rel="nofollow"}, a PHP-based Content Management System.
-There, I helped migrate a massive project from OVHCloud to AWS, created and directed the creation of new ecosystem components, optimized spend and made development and deployment a bit more bearable.
+- **Fullstack Developer** at [**Moonda**](https://moonda.com/){:rel="nofollow"}.
+A web agency based in Bordeaux using [eZPublish](https://ez.no/){:rel="nofollow"}, a PHP-based Content Management System.
+I migrated a product from OVHCloud to AWS, designed and led the creation of new ecosystem components, optimized spend and made development and deployment a bit more bearable.

-I have been a Computer Science Engineering student at [**Bordeaux Graduate School of Engineering**](https://enseirb-matmeca.bordeaux-inp.fr/){:rel="nofollow"}
+I have studied Computer Science Engineering at [**Bordeaux Graduate School of Engineering**](https://enseirb-matmeca.bordeaux-inp.fr/){:rel="nofollow"}
 a.k.a. **ENSEIRB-MATMECA**.
-I chose the Multimedia and Video games specialty there, mostly to open myself to new ideas.

-If you ever need help with a web project or want to learn a few things, let's have a chat!
+If you need help with a web project or want to learn a few things, let's have a chat!

 Have a nice visit!